tylermachado/svelte-dataviz-template/README.md

 You can run the newly built app with `npm run start`.
 This uses [sirv](https://github.com/lukeed/sirv), which is included in your package.json's `dependencies` so that the app will work when you deploy to platforms like [Heroku](https://heroku.com).

+## Deploying to our site

+1. Run the `build` command as seen above.

+2. Upload the contents of the /public/ folder to Cyberduck.

+3. Open the `index.html` file of that folder in a text editor.

+4. In WordPress, copy the CSS and JavaScript files present in that `index.html` file to the "External Resources" section of the WordPress editor.
+Whatever `<div>`s you're targeting with your app, make sure those are also present in the WordPress editor, too.